The Signs of the Zodiac

 Meaning of Domicile

 The planets have a connection with, an influence upon, and a responsibility to their houses.
-The planets want to be able to see or monitor their houses (this is done by configuration, the topic of the next lesson), so they can more directly influence their affairs.
-When a planet is in a house it has the most direct influence on its affairs.
+The planets want to be able to see or monitor their houses (this is done by configuration, the topic of the next lesson).
+When they see their houses they can more directly influence the affairs of their houses.
+A has the most direct influence on the affairs of the house it is in.
 So a planet in its own house is less dependent on circumstance.
 It is more independent and unencumbered in its indications.
 Such a planet will be less dependent upon and influenced by the relationships it has with other planets, for good or ill.

 In lessons 6 and 7, we will learn how to assign responsibility for various topical areas of life to the houses.
 The rulers of a house, especially the domicile lord, influence the manner in which these topics are indicated to manifest in the life.